 - Plums - You'll need about a pound of ripe, firm plums without pits.
 To make it rustic, tear them apart; for a fancier touch, slice them evenly.
 Choose ripe and fragrant plums that yield slightly when pressed gently.

-- Taste - A classic vanilla cake that's sweet and spiced with the comforting warmth of cinnamon and cardamom.
+- Taste - A classic cake that's sweet and spiced with the comforting warmth of cinnamon and cardamom.
 Paired with the tartness of plums, each moist and soft bite offers a burst of juicy tanginess.
 Delicious!
 In the original famous cake, there's no cardamom but I like the addition of it and how it enhances the cake.
 Feel free to leave it out and just use cinnamon alone.

 - Baking times can differ a bit depending on your oven.
 Juicy fruit can also affect cooking time.